Snowboard boots wide feet powder deep snow riding

 4. Cooling: Keep boots on until completely cool (30 min).
 Avoid walking.

-5. Post-mold: After 5 days, you can spot-heat specific areas with a heat gun if needed.
+5. Post-mold: After 5 days, spot-heat specific areas with a heat gun if needed.

 BOA advantages for wide feet: